ReScience/rescience.github.io/02-write.md

 # Overview of the submission process

 The Re**Science** editorial board unites scientists who are committed to the open source community.
-They are experienced developpers who are familiar with the GitHub ecosystem.
+They are experienced developers who are familiar with the GitHub ecosystem.
 Each editorial board member is specialised in a specific domain of science and is proficient in several programming languages and/or environments.
 Our aim is to provide all authors with an